+In conjunction with Louisiana-STEM, we also support a summer bridge program that prepares incoming freshmen and community college transfer students with the tools they need for college through an intensive orientation to undergraduate research.
 With our new HHMI professor grant, we continue to use our mentoring ladder model to help students excel in STEM disciplines.
-But we will extend the model to additional educational settings, including the following:
+We will extend the model to additional educational settings, including the following:

-- Introduce a new undergraduate research minor for STEM undergraduates through LSU's Honors College that will expand academic preparation for students interested in pursuing research careers.
+- Introduce a new undergraduate research minor for STEM undergraduates through LSU's Honors College that will expand academic preparation for students interested in pursuing research careers

-My research has focused in two distinctly different areas of analytical chemistry: molecular spectroscopy and separation science.
+My research has focused in two different areas of analytical chemistry: molecular spectroscopy and separation science.
 My early work involved the development of novel instrumentation for rapid acquisition of fluorescence measurements as well as the development of novel algorithms for processing and interpreting these data.
 My research has led to many applications of fluorescence in analytical measurements.
 Several commercially available fluorescence instruments from leading manufacturers now use many of my earlier studies as patterns for hardware and software development.

-The current research emphasis of my research group is the development and application of improved methodology (chemical, mathematical, and instrumental) for studies of complex chemical systems.
+The current emphasis of my research group is the development and application of improved methodology (chemical, mathematical, and instrumental) for studies of complex chemical systems.
 My research interests include fluorescence spectroscopy, guest/host interactions, studies in organized media, development of novel nanomaterials for analytical measurements, chromatography, environmental analyses, and mathematical analyses and interpretation of chemical data by using chemometrics (chemical data analysis techniques).